Tiinker

 A. It's not a social news service.
 It's all about personalisation.

-In simple terms, a lot of site out there right now leverage the social network to perform their service, e.g. recommending books or movies based on what your friends are doing.
+In simple terms, a lot of sites out there right now leverage the social network to perform their service, e.g. recommending books or movies based on what your friends are doing.
 Tiinker focuses on the individual - we work out what you want to read and choose content based on that.
-We pay a little attention to what's popular at the time, but most of what we do is about personalising content for each individual.
+We pay little attention to what's popular at the time, but most of what we do is about personalising content for each individual.

 A. Tiinker is a consumer web product.